Brendan Daly (politician): Life and career

-Daly was not re-appointed as a minister when Fianna Fáil entered into coalition with the Progressive Democrats after the 1989 general election, but was appointed as Minister of State at the Department of the Taoiseach with responsibility for Heritage Affairs and Minister of State at the Department of Finance with responsibility for the Office of Public Works.
+Daly was not re-appointed a minister when Fianna Fáil entered into coalition with the Progressive Democrats after the 1989 general election, but was appointed Minister of State at the Department of the Taoiseach with responsibility for Heritage Affairs and Minister of State at the Department of Finance with responsibility for the Office of Public Works.
 He returned to the cabinet in February 1991 as Minister for Defence.
 In November Albert Reynolds and Pádraig Flynn were sacked from the government and Daly was appointed Minister for Social Welfare.
 His time in cabinet was short-lived; in February 1992, Haughey resigned as Taoiseach and was succeeded by Reynolds, who did not appoint Daly to cabinet.
-He was appointed as Minister of State at the Department of Foreign Affairs from February 1992.
+He was appointed Minister of State at the Department of Foreign Affairs from February 1992.

 Daly lost his Dáil seat in the election that year, retaining his position as Minister of State until the formation of a new government in January 1993.
-He in the Seanad election on the Agricultural Panel, and was returned to the 20th Seanad.
+He contested the Seanad election on the Agricultural Panel, and was returned to the 20th Seanad.

-He was re-elected to the Dáil at the 1997 general election but lost his seat at the 2002 general election.
+Daly was re-elected to the Dáil at the 1997 general election but lost his seat at the 2002 general election.
 He stood for election to the 22nd Seanad on the Labour Panel, and was returned to the Seanad for a second time.
 He was unsuccessful again at 2007 general election, and did not contest the subsequent elections to the 23rd Seanad.
-He has since retired from public life.
+He then retired from public life.

-Brendan Daly married Patricia Carmody of Kilrush, County Clare in the early 1970s.
-She died in March 2014.
-They have three children.
+Brendan Daly was married to Patricia Carmody of Kilrush, County Clare, from the early 1970s until her death in 2014; they had three children.
+Daly died on 6 July 2023, aged 83.

+In the Dáil, Fianna Fáil leader Micheál Martin paid tribute to Daly as “an extraordinarily committed public servant” who had served in several departments.